tino-michael/stock_market/README.md

 and provided a link to a Google spreadsheet in which he suggests you write down your trades and track your progress.

-Initially, I was indeed Adam's spreadsheet and wrote this script to read it in an get some more insight into the data.
-At some point, reading in the sheet became way to slow, so I moved to a text-based `.csv` system and adapted my script to read in those.
+Initially, I was indeed using Adam's spreadsheet and wrote this script to read it in an get some more insight into the data.
+At some point, reading in the sheet became way too slow, so I moved to a text-based `.csv` system and adapted my script to read in those.
 (It still can read the excel sheet, though it is no longer my preferred method and the code no longer maintained.)